liuzyon/acse-4-gormanium-rush-wolframite/README.md

 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.svg?v=103)](https://opensource.org/licenses/mit-license.php)

-Gormanium-Rush is a C++ and Python package to implement optimized mineral recovery using Genetic Algorithms.
+Gormanium-Rush is a C++ package to implement optimized mineral recovery using Genetic Algorithms with a Python module for visualization.

 ## Table of Contents